Washington Huskies women's volleyball

 The Washington Huskies volleyball team is the intercollegiate women's volleyball team of the University of Washington in Seattle.
 They compete in the Big Ten Conference and play their home games at Alaska Airlines Arena at Hec Edmundson Pavilion, which was built in 1927 and renovated in 2000.
-Prior to 1988, the Washington volleyball program had seen Huskies' victories, but it has now emerged as a perennial power.
 The Huskies have reached the NCAA Final Four on five occasions with one national title (2005), and won multiple Pac-10/12 championships.